ryan-mooore/topomc/README.md

-# Oricraft
+# TopoMC

 ![example contour generation](images/example.png)

-Oricraft is a python project that converts minecraft chunks into a topographical (contour) map.
+TopoMC is a python project that converts minecraft chunks into a topographical (contour) map.

 ## How it Works